neocrym/neocrym-sphinx-theme/docs/recommendations.md

 # Recommendations

-This page lists a few opinionated recommendations for Sphinx plugins to use in your documentation along with Furo.
-All these plugins work well with Furo-based Sphinx documentation, but they are not inherently tied to Furo.
+This page lists a few opinionated recommendations for Sphinx plugins to use in your documentation along with neocrym-sphinx-theme.
+All these plugins work well with neocrym-sphinx-theme-based Sphinx documentation, but they are not inherently tied to neocrym-sphinx-theme.

 [MyST (Markedly Structured Text)][MyST]
 : This project enables writing documentation with Markdown in Sphinx[^using-markdown].
 This is achieved by making well-thought-out extensions to the CommonMark Specification, which make it as capable as reStructuredText.
 In case you're wondering if that works well... this documentation is written using MyST.